 “I've been on my own since I was born, pretty much, and that's given me superpowers in terms of my ability to be alone, because you often get superpowers from an unfortunate situation you had to navigate,” Moore said.

-After years of being alone for the holidays, she's been enjoying the company of a rescue dog she calls “the best thing that's ever happened to me.”
+After years of being alone for the holidays, she's been enjoying the company of a rescue dog she has called “the best thing that's ever happened to me.”

 Moore shared her advice about how to be happy alone: